 - 1. Students transferring to Northwestern's Nursing Program shall submit transcripts validating course work.
 All credits from other educational institutions will be evaluated on an individual basis to determine how credits apply to Northwestern's nursing curriculum requirements.
-Nursing credits earned five or more years previously will be subject to evaluation in light of current course requirements. - 2.
-Applicants who transfer to Northwestern from another academic institution must have withdrawn in good standing and be eligible for readmission at that institution. - 3.
+All nursing credits earned three or more years previously will be subject to evaluation in light of current course requirements. - 2.
+Applicants who transfer to Northwestern from another academic institution's nursing program must have withdrawn in good standing, be eligible for readmission at that institution, and provide written documentation from the nursing program director validating their continued eligibility for continuation in the original nursing program. - 3.
 Transfer students may be asked to submit selective course syllabi, and/or validate prior learning verbally, in writing, or through clinical skills demonstration. - 4.
 The application process designated for the Generic Track shall be followed.
 All Division of Nursing admission criteria must be met to be eligible for transfer.